Distrobox

 All --unshare-all Activate all unshare flags.

-Unsharing $HOME and Application access is not possible, these are mandatory and without them Distrobox would not be able to operate.
+Note that unsharing $HOME and Application access is not possible, as these are mandatory for Distrobox's core functionality.

 Configuration